smldlyst/Profile/README.md

 - Advanced Credit Rating(Understading CRM, Predict Performance Lifting, Scorecard development)

 #### Comment
-Hello, I am a student hoping to find a job in data analysis in Korea in 2023. and I am interested in using Machine Learning based on Statistics.
+Hello, I am a student hoping to find a job(data analyst) in 2023. and I am interested in using Machine Learning based on Statistics.

-My differentiated abilities are:
+- My differentiated abilities are:

-- Model fit
+1. Model fit
 : I use R's caret package to fit various machine learning models, and I have studied the theoretical background of most models.
-In addition, strategies for the optimized model can be established.
+For regression/classification problems, I have the ability to perform predictive model development.

-- Model deployment
+1. Model deployment
 : I have experience in developing a recommendation system through R's recosystem package,
 and I can distribute a model that can upload the plumber API to GCP through docker.

-- Visualization app development
+1. Visualization app development
 : I can also deal with map data in R, and I have experience in visualizing interactive graphs that provide a user interface through R Shiny.